kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-03-start-devcamper-project/15-controller-methods.md

 ```

 ## Efficient allocation of resources
-* see how we can group routes together?
+* See how we can group routes together?

 ```
 // we point to `/` route and bind it to both a GET calling our getBootcamps controller method and the POST createBootcamp controller method